erlang/otp/lib/sasl/doc/sasl_app.md

 are not used by default.

-The error logger event handlers `sasl_report_tty_h` and `sasl_report_file_h`, were earlier used for printing the so called SASL reports, i.e. _supervisor reports_, _crash reports_, and _progress reports_.
+The error logger event handlers `sasl_report_tty_h` and `sasl_report_file_h`, were earlier used for printing the so called SASL reports, that is, _supervisor reports_, _crash reports_, and _progress reports_.
 These reports are now also printed by the default logger handler started by the Kernel application.
 Progress reports are by default stopped by the primary log level, but can be